jxsh2/My-Web-Portfolio/README.md

 # Welcome to My Website Portfolio!

-**📌 Note: This website is currently on work and some information on resume and tech-stack are not updated.**

 *Description: This website was built to practice my skills using Next.js and SASS for styling.
 It was also my first time learning and applying a responsive layout in a website.*

 **🌐 [Live Demo](https://bosi-portfolio.vercel.app)**